cesarvr/keycloak-ansible-module/README.md

 ```

 But there is a better way to do this, we can define the [navigation flow](https://access.redhat.com/documentation/en-us/red_hat_single_sign-on/7.2/html/server_administration_guide/authentication#authentication-flows) using the Keycloak UI and once we are satisfied with the end result we store the generated template.
-We can do this via Chrome Dev Tool by intercepting the network calls or a more civil way would be to use this Python script.
+We can do this via Chrome Dev Tool by intercepting the network calls or a more elegant way would be to use this Python script.

 First make sure you install unofficial [Keycloak API](https://pypi.org/project/kcapi/) and the write the following: